mdn/content/files/en-us/web/api/content_index_api/index.md

 ## Interfaces

 - {{domxref("ContentIndex")}} {{Experimental_Inline}}
-  - : The **`ContentIndex`** interface provides functionality to register content available offline.
+  - : Provides functionality to register content available offline.
 - {{domxref("ContentIndexEvent")}} {{Experimental_Inline}}
-  - : The **`ContentIndexEvent`** interface defines the object used to represent the {{domxref("ServiceWorkerGlobalScope.contentdelete_event", "contentdelete")}} event.
+  - : Defines the object used to represent the {{domxref("ServiceWorkerGlobalScope.contentdelete_event", "contentdelete")}} event.

-## Extensions to other interfaces
+### Extensions to other interfaces

-The following additions to the {{domxref('ServiceWorker')}} have been specified in the Content Index API spec to provide an entry point for using content indexing.

 - {{domxref("ServiceWorkerRegistration.index")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns a reference to the {{domxref("ContentIndex")}} interface for indexing cached pages.
 - {{domxref("ServiceWorkerGlobalScope/contentdelete_event", "contentdelete")}} event {{Experimental_Inline}}
-  - : An event fired when content is removed by the user agent.
+  - : Fired when content is removed by the user agent.

 ## Examples

 All the following examples assume a service worker has been registered.
-For more information see the {{domxref("Service Worker API")}}.
+For more information see the {{domxref("Service Worker API", "", "", "nocode")}}.

 ### Feature detection and interface access